olufemy/ECEN303-Spring2017/Challenge/Challenge1.md

     # Plot the histogram
 ```

+You may use modules as `matplotlib`, `numpy` to plot the histogram.

 ## Submission

 Create a folder with your Github id in the `students` folder.
 Create a new file with name `challenge1.py` in your personal folder.